 The following steps will happen for every Section in the scope

-Step 1: First Community Setup (if Q&R method is turned on):
+Step 1: First Community Setup (if Question & Response method is turned on):

 For each passage in the section, the team decides where in the passage to place flags and record questions.
 This is the normal process for this sub-stage.

-Based on the chosen method for meeting with community members (going to them or bringing them to the translation location) the translation team meets with the first group of community members.
+Based on the chosen method for meeting with community members (going to them or bringing them to the translation location) the translation team meets with the a group of community members.

 If Retell method is on: A community member listens to the passage several times and retells it in their own words.
 The translation team records their retell within Render.
 This is the normal process for Retell testing.